KharchenkoYaroslav/schedule-app/README.md

 # 📅 Schedule App

 This project is a comprehensive educational scheduling platform built as a monorepo using Nx, NestJS, and React.
-It features a scalable microservices architecture powered by RESTful API, gRPC and RabbitMQ designed primarily to provide instant, open access to dynamic timetables for students and staff, supported by a secure administrative core for managing academic resources.
+It features a scalable microservices architecture powered by RESTful APIs, gRPC, and RabbitMQ, designed primarily to provide instant, open access to dynamic timetables for students and staff, supported by a secure administrative core for managing academic resources.

 ## 📦 Technologies